edefazio/draft.java/README.md

 _c.method("public String getTemp() { return temp; }");
 ```

-<P>draft can "pass code around" via lambda bodies and anonymous objects.
+<P>_types provide the ability to "pass code around" via lambda bodies and anonymous objects.
-(this technique allows source code to be parsed checked and presented/colorized naturally by the IDE,
+(this technique allows source code to be parsed / checked and presented/colorized in real time by the IDE,
-and not treated like escaped plain text... therefore much easier to read, debug, and modify.)</P>
+and not treated like escaped plain text... much easier to read, debug, and modify.)</P>

 ```java
 /* this method body is defined by a lambda body */